DanielWolff2001/BachelorThesis_DWolff/README.md

 1. EPOC_Data_Creation.py: This file reads the EP1.01.txt file which contains all of the EPOC data and processes the data to a dataframe we can work with.
 2. (NOT ADDED YET) EEG_MBD.Rmd: Performs edge deletion and symmetry calculations on the dataframe.
 3. HC_EEG.py: Performs Hierarchical Clustering on the EEG model with deleted edges.
+4. MVN_Mardia.Rmd: Used to perform the Marida test for multivariate normality.

+Other files:
+- bep3dmulti.Rmd: This file was used to created the examples throughout chapter 2 and 3.